Skip to main content

 Callaloo Soup

-Dominica's official national dish since 2013.
-Rich, leafy soup made from young dasheen leaves (taro) and coconut milk base.
-Combined with yams, peppers, onions, salted meats or land crab, green bananas, and cornmeal dumplings.
-Traditionally served with land crab during October Creole season.
-Hearty, flavorful representation of Dominican cuisine.
+Dominica's national dish since 2013.
+A leafy soup built on young dasheen leaves (taro) simmered in coconut milk, with yams, peppers, onions, salted meat or land crab, green bananas, and cornmeal dumplings added in.
+During the October Creole season it comes with land crab.
+Filling, and about as close to the heart of Dominican cooking as you can get.

 Crab Backs